rueke/Better-Discord/README.md

  # To Disable Update Notification
  - Open the theme in `%AppData%\BetterDiscord\themes`
  - At the top you will see `@import url(https://cdn.rawgit.com/NFLD99/Better-Discord/master/Notifications/Update#.css)`
- - Deleate this line and reboot discord
+ - Delete this line and restart/reload discord
 # Theme List
  - Dawson.theme.css   ->  Rainbow
  ![Alt Text](https://i.gyazo.com/79c573494c5dbcdfe84134564a289ad2.gif)